joewandy/peak-grouping-alignment/README.md

     1	synthdata_0.csv	74	158.0938159725959	904.2641474422279
     1	synthdata_1.csv	70	158.09302110253617	878.1399446798514

+In this example, the two features with correspondence_id = 0 are matched together.
+Similarly, the last two peaks with correspondence_id = 1 are also matched together.

 ## Performance evaluation

-To make evaluation easy, calls to MW.py is wrapped within a Java pipeline that reads input files in various formats and computes performance measures (Precision, Recall, F1).
-This can be found at https://github.com/joewandy/phd-research
+To make evaluation easy, calls to MW.py is wrapped within a Java pipeline that reads input files in various formats and computes performance measures (Precision, Recall, F1) produced on the output produced by the script against some alignment ground truth.
+This pipeline can be found at https://github.com/joewandy/phd-research